oldabl/sync-disk-to-cloud/README.md

 - dirToBackup: source directory to archive as backup
 - whereToStoreBackup: destination directory where to store the backup archive
 ### Details
-It creates a zip archive of the dirToBackup directory and stores it in the whereToBackup directory.
+It creates a zip archive of the dirToBackup directory and stores it in the whereToStoreBackup directory.